The growth of the infinite long-range percolation cluster: Proofs of Theorems and

-\textbf{Proof of Lemma \ref{brwupperlem}}: Assign independent Poisson processes to every pair of vertices in $\mathbb{Z}^d$, denoting the contacts between the pair of vertices.
+\end{lemma} \begin{pf} Assign an independent Poisson process to each pair of vertices in $\mathbb{Z}^d$, representing the contacts between the pair of vertices.
 The density of the Poisson process of vertices at distance $r > 0$ is $\lambda(r)$.
-We observe that the probability that at least 1 contact is made between two vertices at distance $r$ at the interval $(0,1)$ is $p(r)$.
-If the pairs of individuals that make at least 1 contact in the interval $(0,1)$ are joined by an edge, the long-range percolation graph under consideration is re-obtained.
+We observe that the probability that at least one contact is made between two vertices at distance $r$ in the interval $(0,1)$ is~$p(r)$.
+If the pairs of individuals that make at least one contact in the interval $(0,1)$ are joined by an edge, then the long-range percolation graph under consideration is re-obtained.